plumber-cd/terraform-backend-git/README.md

 terraform init|plan|apply
 ```

-When you're done, you'll want to stop the backend.
-It uses `pid` files, so you could stop it like this:
+When you're done, and if you want to stop the backend - it uses `pid` files to make it easier to stop:

 ```bash
 terraform-backend-git stop
 ```

 #### As Github Action

 ##### Setup action

 This action downloads a version of [terraform-backend-git](https://github.com/plumber-cd/terraform-backend-git) and adds it to the path.
-It makes the [wrapper CLI](terraform-backend-git#wrappers-cli) ready to use in following steps of the same job.
+It makes the [wrapper CLI](terraform-backend-git#wrappers-cli) ready to use in the following steps of the same job.

 ##### Inputs